-An organization depends on its employees.
-BC Stats conducts ongoing research to make sure the BC Public Service has the information it needs to attract, develop and retain a diverse and talented workforce committed to serving the province of British Columbia.
+We depend on our employees.
+That’s why BC Stats conducts ongoing research into the employee working experience: to make sure the B.C.
+Public Service has the information it needs to attract, develop and retain a diverse and talented workforce committed to serving the province of British Columbia.

 New Job Survey